Shimizu-Technology/shimizu-order-suite/docs/websocket_implementation.md

-# WebSocket Implementation for Hafaloha
+# WebSocket Implementation for Shimizu Order Suite

-This document provides a comprehensive guide to the WebSocket implementation in the Hafaloha application, which enables real-time updates for orders and inventory.
+This document provides a comprehensive guide to the WebSocket implementation in the Shimizu Order Suite application, which enables real-time updates for orders and inventory.
 WebSockets are now fully functional and provide real-time notifications for new orders and inventory changes.

 ## Overview